poucz/periodic-rsync/README.md

 # Directory for temporary files

 Sometimes it's needed to have temporary files outside of the transfer directory.
-Mounting a directory at `/rsync-temp` will cause rsync to store temporary files there during the transfer
+Creating a directory named `.temp` in the filesystem mounted to `/data`, will use that directory to store temporary files during transfer.